Determining Your Yard’s Sun Exposure

 • This will result in the most gallons of water saved AND the most money saved on your water bill

-• If an area had healthy grass growing last summer, there’s a good chance it receives around 6 or more hours of sun each day.
-Making this spot a great candidate for one of our full sun gardens!
+• If an area had healthy grass growing last summer, there’s a good chance it receives around 6 or more hours of sun each day, making this spot a great candidate for one of our full sun gardens!

 If you need help with removing your existing grass this spring, check out Resource Central’s Lawn Replacement Program to see if you qualify for discounts on our Lawn Removal Service.
 Removing healthy grass can be hard work, so let us do the heavy lifting!